 - No good ideas are generated because you are viewed as an authoritarian and so people will be less likely to speak let alone put their image on the line and propose ideas, they might lose face over.

-- It can have a stressing effect on someone in your team that either have a fear of public speaking or lack the communication skills to clearly illustrate an idea or worse... criticize someone else's ideas.
+- It can have a stressing effect on someone in your team that either have a fear of public speaking or lack the communication skills to clearly illustrate an idea or worse... criticise someone else's ideas.

 How to handle a brainstorming session with success?
 There are a few things to keep in mind...

-- Even if you sent out an agenda that states the objective and purpose of the brainstorming session, make sure to re-state them both during the meeting as a reminder.
+- Even if you sent out an agenda that states the objective and purpose of the brainstorming session, make sure to re-state them during the meeting as a reminder.

 - Make sure to drop your guard as a manager – you are in a room with your team, egos and prides aside, how do they think a certain problem should be solved?

 - Let people know that there is a difference between playing the devil's advocate and blatantly shooting down ideas and their owners... with a verbal machine gun...

 - If someone is having difficulty expressing themselves in front of others despite the warm atmosphere, allow them to write or even get back to you after the meeting if they have any comments on the session, ideas or feedback.

 Make sure to have fun!
 Bring snacks or even lunch to the meeting.
 Make it seem like a great session in which for a day, the employee gets a say in all that is important and that they are all appreciated and heard!
 Your team will look forward to the next brainstorming session with you leading it!

 To help you get started, we have created a template that is in line with all that has been mentioned in this blog.
 This staff agenda template has been built so that you can customise it as well.
 Download it now and thank us later!